Affordable Care Act

-- Financial help, including federal tax credits, will be available to eligible individuals and families purchasing health coverage.
-For example, a family of four making up to $92,200 a year will be eligible for financial assistance.
+- Financial help, including federal tax credits, are available to eligible individuals and families purchasing health coverage.
+For example, a family of four making up to $92,200 a year is eligible for financial assistance.

-- Insurance companies will not be able to deny coverage to anyone with a pre-existing condition.
+- Insurance companies can't deny coverage to anyone with a pre-existing condition.

-- Insurance companies will not be able to put dollar limits on the care they cover in a single year.
+- Insurance companies can't put dollar limits on the care they cover in a single year.